cloudify-examples/cloudify-environment-setup/README.md

 To ask a question or report an issue, please use [github issues](https://github.com/cloudify-examples/nodecellar-auto-scale-auto-heal-blueprint/issues) or visit the [Cloudify users groups](https://groups.google.com/forum/#!forum/cloudify-users).

 ### purpose

 Cloudify Manager is designed to work in any environment, whether cloud, baremetal, or a hybrid of the two.
 This blueprint will deploy the reference environment that is used by other examples.

+** #### Use the following links for the most detailed instructions on both [Manager Image Installation](http://cloudify.co/2017/06/07/installing-cloudify-4-aws-openstack-simple-step-by-step-tutorial.html) and [Bootstrapping](http://cloudify.co/2017/06/22/bootstrapping-cloudify-4-openstack-aws-azure-simple-step-by-step-tutorial.html). **

 ## pre-requisites